HSAFoundation/HSA-Runtime-AMD/README.md

 HSAIL-Runtime
 =============

 Contains the user-mode API interfaces and libraries necessary for host applications to launch compute kernels to available HSA components.
-This version is consistent with the 1.0 Provisional HSA Runtime Programmer's Reference Manual and targets AMD Kaveri APU on supported platforms.
-See the HSA-docs repository at https://github.com/HSAFoundation/HSA-docs/wiki for more information regarding documentation and usage.
+This version is consistent with the 1.0 Provisional HSA Runtime Programmer's Reference Manual and targets AMD Kaveri APUs on supported platforms.
+See the HSA-docs repository at https://github.com/HSAFoundation/HSA-docs/wiki for more information regarding target platforms, documentation and usage.

 Contents
 =============